{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Many companies that are in the data center industry, or that sell to the data center industry, however, are getting lulled into a false sense of complacency.
 Why?

-In a lot of cases, these data center’s sales and marketing teams are using the same basic playbooks and tools that they’ve used for the past 10 or 15 years -- which can be a huge mistake given the dramatic change in buyer preferences during the past five years.
+In many cases, these data centers’ sales and marketing teams are using the same basic playbooks and tools that they’ve used for the past 10 or 15 years -- which can be a huge mistake given the dramatic change in buyer preferences during the past five years.

 1. A Mobile-Friendly Website